Step 1: Complete Electronic Form DS-160

 - Additional Administrative Processing: Some applicants who are otherwise qualified will not receive their visa the next day because of additional administrative processing requirements.
 This is not a permanent refusal of the applicant.
 When this process is complete, the applicant will be phoned by a member of the Consular section.

-- If the visa is refused, the consular officer will inform you of the decision, and provide a written explanation.
+- Refusal: If the consular officer refuses your visa, he or she will inform you of the decision, and provide a written explanation.
 You are free to re-apply, but we only recommend applying again if something significant about your situation has changed.

-- Your passport will be available for pick-up the next regularly-scheduled business day from 15:00 to 16:00 at the public information window.
-On Fridays, applicants will pick-up their passport inside the waiting room at 10:00.
+- Issuance: If the consular officer determines that you are qualified for the visa, your visa will usually be available for pick-up on the next regularly-scheduled business day: Monday through Thursday from 15:00 to 16:00 at the public information window, or Fridays from 10:00 to 11:00 inside the consular waiting room.
 Applicants must plan their travel schedules accordingly.
+We recommend that you do not finalize any travel arrangements until you have your passport with the visa in your hands since processing or printing problems that occur after your interview may cause a delay in issuance.
 Applicants may designate someone to pick up their passport if they do not wish to return themselves.
 Please remember, if someone other than the applicant returns to pick up the passport, they must present the claim ticket in order to receive the passport.

 - The visa validity refers to the date you must enter the U.S., not the date you must exit.